Vehicles that qualify

 - If the vehicle you want to register with Collector plates is already titled in your name in Wisconsin, send:

-If the vehicle is not titled in your name in Wisconsin, send
+If the vehicle is not titled in your name in Wisconsin, you must also send

 - A completed and signed Collector License Plate Information and Application form MV2323 including the vehicle description